Bsc Hons Agriculture

 The module investigates the concepts of social licence and one health within the agricultural industry and their impact on all stakeholders and decision making related to sustainability.

-The module will investigate a broad range of topics that will allow the student to gain further knowledge and understanding of the key developments in sustainable crop production and management and be able to critically analyse and evaluate development impact on all stakeholders in the industry (producers, processor and consumers).
+The module will investigate a broad range of topics that will allow the student to gain further knowledge and understanding of the key scientific developments within sustainable crop production, crop protection and crop management and be able to critically analyse and evaluate the scientific impact of developments on all stake holders in the industry (producers, processor and consumers).

 Optional Modules